The New Children’s Museum

-As visitorship increases dramatically and the current strategic plan sunsets in 2020, the Executive Director & CEO of The New Children’s Museum will be responsible for current operations and performance as well as be instrumental in visioning and leading the future of the Museum.
-Reporting to the Board of Directors, the Executive Director & CEO oversees over 80 Museum staff with the following direct reports: the Chief Financial Officer/Chief Operating Officer, the Deputy Museum Director, the Vice President of Marketing & Communications, and the Vice President of Development.
+As visitorship increases dramatically and the Museum emerges from the COVID-19 pandemic, the Executive Director & CEO of The New Children’s Museum will be responsible for current operations and performance as well as be instrumental in visioning and leading the future of the Museum.
+Reporting to the Board of Directors, the Executive Director & CEO oversees Museum staff with the following direct reports: the Chief Financial Officer/Chief Operating Officer, the Deputy Director of Curatorial Affairs and Programs, the Deputy Director of Marketing and Earned Revenue, and the Deputy Director of Development.
+The Museum’s floor staff operates under an approved collective bargaining agreement with the local IBEW that runs through December 31, 2023.
 Specific responsibilities include but are not limited to:

 - Vision and strategic planning.
 In partnership with the Board of Directors and working with the Senior Team, defines the strategic direction of The New Children’s Museum consistent with its vision, mission and culture.
 Collaboratively develops the big picture and vision with the ability to think strategically and creatively about setting and achieving the Museum’s priorities.
 Combines a vision of the untried with a data-based calculation required to evaluate and act upon considered risk.